How to simply track Google Ad campaigns in Freshsales CRM

 2. Add hidden fields to your forms

 The second step is to add several hidden fields to your lead capture forms.
-The end-users won’t see these fields but they still do their work behind the scenes, meaning tools like Attributer can interact with them without the visitors ever knowing.
+The end-users won’t see these fields but they're still technically on your form, meaning tools like Attributer can interact with them without the visitors ever knowing.

 The hidden fields you need to add are the following:

-The majority of form-building tools like Jotform and Wix Forms make it simple to add hidden fields.
-You simply must drag and drop a ‘hidden’ field type into your form, and documentation on how to do this for different form builders can be seen here.
+The majority of form-building tools (like Jotform, Gravity Forms, Wix Forms, etc) make it simple to add hidden fields.
+You simply drag and drop a ‘hidden’ field type into your form, and documentation on how to do this for different form builders can be seen here.

 3. Attributer writes Google Ads data into the hidden fields

-For example, if I was a marketer at Zoho and an individual came to my website from one of my brand campaigns in paid search, Attributer would fill out the hidden fields like so:
+For example, if I was a marketer at Freshsales and an individual came to my website from one of my brand campaigns in paid search, Attributer would fill out the hidden fields like so (depending on what UTM parameters I put behind my ad):

-In addition to the values from the UTM parameters, Attributer would also capture the visitor’s landing page (e.g., zoho.com/features/best-crm) and the first landing page group (e.g., features).
+In addition to the values from the UTM parameters, Attributer would also capture the visitor’s landing page (e.g., freshsales.com/features/best-crm) and the first landing page group (e.g., features).

 4. Google Ads data is sent to Freshsales CRM

-Lastly, whenever a visitor completes a form on your site, all of the Google Ads data, landing page data, and the lead’s name, email, phone, etc., are passed into Freshsales CRM.
+Lastly, whenever a visitor completes a form on your site, all of the Google Ads data (along with the lead’s name, email, phone, etc.) are captured by your form tool and can be passed into Freshsales CRM.

 Why using Attributer is better than capturing raw UTM parameters